N1rt/AudioPlayerCli/README.md

 run the command :sudo chmod 700 AudioPlayerCli.sh to add permission to execute the file

-and execute the ./AudioPlayerCli.sh if you want to run the command without typing ./ just move the AudioPlayerCli.sh and main.py to /usr/local/bin/ and now you can run the command just typing AudioPlayerCli in everywere
+and execute the ./AudioPlayerCli.sh if you want to run the command without typing ./ just move the AudioPlayerCli.sh and main.py to /usr/local/bin/ and now you can run the command just typing AudioPlayerCli.sh in everywere